ssenior45/ssenior45.github.io/_posts/2016-01-22-slow_mv_refresh_intermittent.md

 Our objects are partitioned so this could definitely be a factor here.

 <br/>
-To summarise our MView:
+Let's summarise our MView's attributes:

-1. It is a complex MView as it uses 3 tables joined in the query.
+1. It is a complex MView as it uses 3 tables joined in the query
 2. 1 of those tables is range partitioned into 115 partitions
 3. The other 2 tables are non-partitioned and these both have Materialized View Logs created on them
 2. The MView itself is also range partitioned into 115 partitions, using the same key as the partitioned table